fossbender/array-methods-readme-001-prework-web/README.md

 ```
 One thing to be aware of is that the return value of `famous_cats` remains unchanged after using the `sort` method on it.
 Meaning if you call `famous_cats` again after the sort, it will still return `["lil' bub", "grumpy cat", "maru"]`, not the previously sorted array.

 This is because `sort` returns a new array, we generally store it into another variable.
 So we would do `sorted_cats = famous_cats.sort`.
 Now we have two copies of the array.
 One unsorted (`famous_cats`) and one sorted (`sorted_cats`).
-If you don't care about the sorted version of the array you can call `sort!`.
+If you don't care about keeping the original version of the array you can call `sort!`.
 This will sort the existing array without requiring you to save the return into a new variable.
 You'll notice the `!`.
 It's a ruby convention that a method with the `!` will do the operation in place.
 It will modify the receiver of the method (AKA the thing to the left of the dot).

 #### The `.reverse` Method
 This method reverses an array.